 In our previous post, we wrote about a broad overview of what blockchain is and its technicality guide.
-You can read more by referring to this post.

 Today, I will list and explain the underlying technology of blockchain.
 There may be a few other more which we may not cover in this post.
 But our focus is on the main technology found in the blockchain.

 The blockchain is a distributed ledger that uses various forms of cryptography to digitally sign blocks of data to ensure the integrity of the data.

 We will focus on the two main technologies in a typical blockchain implementation; distributed ledger and cryptography.
 The different implementation might add to this but this is the basic technology stack for blockchain.

 A distributed ledger database is really the core value of a blockchain technology implementation.
 It is basically storing a series of transactions in a way where the hash or cryptographical signature or the previous transaction is used to encrypt the next transaction.

 At the core level, blockchains act like ledgers.
 For ledgers to function they need to be able to reference people.
 A blockchain needs to be able to say ‘Kate’s Account sends 1 Bitcoin to Jamal’s Account.’
 This is to say, users need some kind of account.

 Every user has an account with two parts: a Public Key (often called a Public Address ) and a Private Key (the two variations of the distributed ledger).
 Think of it as your email account.
 People send emails to your email address; people send cryptocurrency to your blockchain address.
 To send an email, you have to use your password to log in; to send cryptocurrency, you have to use your private key to log in.
 (This is a bit of an oversimplification, just for the purposes of getting the idea down.)

 Email address, email account password is the same as saying Public Address, Private Key.
 These are analogous.

 Your email password should never be given to anyone because your password grants complete control over your account.
 In the same way, your private key should never be given to anyone else.